petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

 {bdg-secondary}`For 7.4 U56+/GA56+`

-When making POST, PATCH, and PUT API calls for Objects that include a Picklist field, you must use the following formats.
+When making POST, PATCH, and PUT API calls for Objects that include a Picklist field, you must use the following request payload formats for Picklists and Multiselect Picklists, respectively.

 ### Picklist Field Type